 Personal Protective Equipment (PPE) is an essential component of dust control during demolition activities.
 It can help safeguard workers from the potential dangers of dust exposure and minimize the risk of respiratory and other health complications.
 Here are some types of PPE you may consider:

-• Dust masks: Designed to filter out particulate matter from the air.
-They must fit properly to maximize protection, and should be changed regularly to maintain efficacy.
+- Dust masks: Designed to filter out particulate matter from the air.
+They must fit properly to maximize protection and should be changed regularly to maintain efficacy.

-• Respirators: Provide respiratory protection against dust and other air contaminants.
+- Respirators: Provide respiratory protection against dust and other air contaminants.
 They must be selected based on the specific hazards present and suitably fit tested to ensure optimal performance.

-• Coveralls and gloves: Can protect workers from dust exposure and other contaminants that may come into contact with skin.
+- Coveralls and gloves: Can protect workers from dust exposure and other contaminants that may come into contact with skin.
 Disposable options may offer a higher level of protection and should be used when necessary.

 Eye and ear protection: Eye goggles and earplugs can protect from dust entering the eyes and ears, respectively.
-They should be used whenever appropriate to minimize risk of injury.
+They should be used whenever appropriate to minimize the risk of injury.

 4. Safe Work Practices